-Whether the site is traditional or optimized for mobile, it should guide the visitor to the products of interest so they don’t get lost looking for what they want or distracted by other options and lose sight of their original purchasing goal.
+Whether the site is traditional or optimized for mobile, it should guide the visitor to interesting products.
+They don’t get lost looking for what they want or distracted by other options and lose sight of their original purchasing goal.

-Make it easy for customers to get information they need by providing sufficient product information or a frequently-asked-questions section.
-Also the phone number of your site should be very visible in case someone has a question that can’t be answered online.
+Make it easy for customers to get the information they need by providing sufficient product information or a frequently-asked-questions section.
+Your site's phone number should also be obvious if someone has a question that can’t be answered online.
 Even better, provide live chat to answer questions about your spa or massage practice and products.

 Drive customers to buy

-Some clients may put off retail purchases until a visit so try to get them to replenish supplies or even try new products without coming into your spa or massage practice.
-Promote your ecommerce offerings through social media and email marketing to drive more traffic to the site for purchasing.
-Also offer online specials of popular retail products so that clients and prospects have an incentive to visit your site to see the latest deals.
+Some clients may put off retail purchases until a visit, so try to get them to replenish supplies or even try new products without coming into your spa or massage practice.
+Promote your eCommerce offerings through social media and email marketing to drive more traffic to the purchasing site.
+Also, offer online specials of popular retail products so that clients and prospects have an incentive to visit your site to see the latest deals.

 Other ways to boost online sales

-Feature products specials and sales prominently on your homepage with a link to a landing page and a call to action.
+Feature product specials and sales prominently on your homepage with a link to a landing page and a call to action.

 Create seasonal bundles of products, as appropriate